ebzzry/ebzzry.github.io/src/en/fallacies.md

 >“Juana claims that if a product is not labeled ‘organic’ or ‘natural’, then it is not ideal for
 >consumption.”

-Cultivated tobacco (*Nicotiana tabacum*) is a naturally-occuring plant that is responsible for more than five million deaths per year, around the world.
+Cultivated tobacco (*Nicotiana tabacum*) is a naturally-occurring plant that is responsible for more than five million deaths per year, around the world.
 Cyanide, one of the most toxic substances, occurs naturally.